phannan/OITStyleGuide/StyleGuide.md

 * Don't do a getch() at the end of your program.
 It is depricated.
 * Don't use other methods for keeping your console app on the screen.
 Instead use Ctrl-F5 to run or add breakpoints.

+## auto
+* Ask permission before using auto.
+You will need to convince the instructor that you understand the pros and cons of your choice.

 ## Check your spelling and grammar on your output
 * The user will turn on the bozo bit if you leave in spelling or grammatical errors.
 Copy your output into a word docuiment if you need to.